-From a rented garage to becoming California's first certified B Corp roaster, Brooke McDonnell, Maureen McHugh, and Helen Russell's globally minded brand has come a long way — both in accomplishment and distance — to bring you the best coffee.
+From a rented garage to becoming California's first certified B Corp roaster, this female-founded, globally minded brand has come a long way — both in accomplishment and distance — to bring you the best coffee.

 How did Equator get started?